tweag/python-monorepo-example/2019-03-07-configuring-and-testing-kubernetes-clusters.md

 ```

 I made sure to add `"bin": "index.js"` to `package.json` so that `mkYarnPackage` will put `index.js` in the `bin` path of the resulting output.
-Thanks to the shebang `#!/usr/bin/env node` in `index.js` Nix is able to figure out that node is a runtime dependency of `hello-app`
+Thanks to the shebang `#!/usr/bin/env node` in `index.js` Nix is able to figure out that Node is a runtime dependency of `hello-app`
 all by its own.

 ### Using Nix to build Docker images

-Kubernetes runs Docker images, so the little express service has to be dockerized.
+Kubernetes runs Docker images, so the little Express service has to be dockerized.
 The traditional way to achieve this would be to write
 a `Dockerfile`.
-Nix however provides a convenient and declarative tooling for building Docker images which doesn't require Dockerfiles.
+Nix, however, provides more convenient and declarative tooling for building Docker images.
 The snippet below shows how to use [`dockerTools.buildLayeredImage`](https://nixos.org/nixpkgs/manual/#ssec-pkgs-dockerTools-buildLayeredImage)
 to build a minimal docker image containing our app and nodejs: